Layr-Labs/eigenlayer-contracts/README.md

 ### Current Testnet Deployment

 The current testnet deployment is on holesky, and is from our M2 beta release.
-You can view the deployed contract addresses below, or check out the [`testnet-holesky`](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky) branch.
+You can view the deployed contract addresses below, or check out the code itself on the [`testnet-holesky`](https://github.com/Layr-Labs/eigenlayer-contracts/tree/testnet-holesky) branch.

 | Name | Solidity | Proxy | Implementation | Notes |
 | -------- | -------- | -------- | -------- | -------- |